lucapinello/CRISPResso/README.rst

 - You can specify the output folder with the option --output_folder
 - You can inspect intermediate files with the option --keep_intermediate
 - All the processed raw data used to generate the figures are available in the following plain text files:
+        - Mapping_statistics.txt: this file contains number of: reads in input, reads after preprocessing (merging or quality filtering) and reads properly aligned.
         - Quantification_of_editing_frequency.txt: quantification of editing frequency (number of reads aligned, reads with NHEJ, reads with HDR, and reads with mixed HDR-NHEJ);
         - Frameshift_analysis.txt: number of modified reads with frameshift, in-frame and noncoding mutations;
         - Splice_sites_analysis.txt: number of reads corresponding to potential affected splicing sites;